rbartelme/rstudio-stats/lessons/Lesson2_DistributionsAndData.md

 #### Practical Examples with power analysis

 Now lets go through some practical examples using power analysis with the *pwr* R library based on [Cohen, 1988](http://www.utstat.toronto.edu/~brunner/oldclass/378f16/readings/CohenPower.pdf).
-Don't worry about the specific statistical tests at this point, we will go over those in lesson 2.
 This is exercise is meant to mimic what should be done first when designing a scientific study.

 ```R
 library(pwr)